In this article String in Java we give the information about String is an object representing a sequence of characters.

 Ram Singh

-int[] arr = new int[5]; //This does declaration and initialization together.
+int[] arr = new int[5]; // Declaration + Initialization

 public class ArrayExample {